 - Filet Knife

-- 1/3 cup Pancake Mix I used Trader Joe's Gluten-free Buttermilk Pancake Mix.
+- 1/3 cup Pancake Mix I use Trader Joe's Gluten-free Buttermilk Pancake Mix.

-- Wash fish off in cold water, pat try with a paper towel.
+- Wash fish off in cold water, pat dry with a paper towel.
 Carefully remove any skin from walleye with a filet knife.
+Please be careful.

-- Turn stove on to medium heat and heat cast iron pan.
+- Turn the stove on to medium heat and heat cast iron pan.

 - While the pan is slowly heating up.
 Place fish into the pancake mix and dust all sides.